mehul422/SolaraDev/README.md

 Enjoy, and let me know what you think.

-## Special Thanks ❤️
+## Special Thanks/My Inspiration ❤️
 My special someone, who taught me to love properly and continues to shape me into a better person everyday with her presence in my life.
 Thank you baby.
+I love you more than you can ever imagine